-- 14. A better understanding and emphasis on capacity development during mitigation will increase the ability of local actors civil society, local and national government to respond effectively to disasters.
+- 13. Disaster mitigation, defined as sustained action to reduce or eliminate the impacts and risks associated with natural and human-caused disasters, is the first step towards a comprehensive approach to managing disasters.
+Communities, however, are often unaware of the hazards they face, do not put much trust in mitigation strategies, and rely heavily upon emergency responses from others when the need arises.
+Sustainable relief encompasses all phases of disaster management, from mitigation to response; with a view to improving communities' and Governments' capacities to prevent and mitigate disaster events so that needs during response are reduced.
+Mitigation, prevention and preparedness, however, are particularly important aspects of sustainable relief.
+Concepts of sustainability and sustainable development offer a crucial framework for integrating vulnerability reduction plans in the context of disaster recovery.
+Sustainable human settlements development cannot prevent disasters from happening, but it can often help to mitigate their impacts.
+Disaster mitigation and management needs to look beyond hazards alone and to consider prevailing conditions of vulnerability.
+It is the social, cultural, economic, and political setting in a country that determines the vulnerability, or resilience, of its people and communities to disasters? - 14.
+A better understanding and emphasis on capacity development during mitigation will increase the ability of local actors civil society and local and national governments to respond effectively to disasters.
 The cornerstone of the implementation strategy is to build a "culture of prevention" among society at large.
 Such a culture will not only save lives but will enhance the economic and social fabric of the locale, through working with cities and civil societies to reduce their vulnerability to natural and human-caused disasters, as well as providing sustainable solutions for the re-construction of war-torn and post-crisis societies.
-Disaster management and mitigation therefore needs to be introduced as an integral part of any on-going development and poverty reduction plans. - 15.
+Disaster management and mitigation therefore need to be introduced as integral parts of any development and poverty reduction plan. - 15.
 It is essential that the community as a whole be involved in developing and implementing mitigation and sustainable development programmes.
 Civil empowerment is a fundamental complement to any mitigation exercise undertaken within cities or by civil society.
-Without a common understanding of the necessity for mitigation measures, without the active participation of civil society in execution, and without community's sense of ownership, such measures stand a slim chance of reducing disasters or resolving conflicts.
+Without a common understanding of the necessity for mitigation measures, without the active participation of civil society in execution, and without a sense of community ownership, such measures stand a slim chance of reducing disasters or resolving conflicts.

-B. Response - meeting the long term needs of many, while supporting the emergency needs of few.
+B. Response - meeting the long term needs of many, while supporting the emergency needs of few